Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Related Work

-Several studies have sought to identify the key characteristics that distinguish misinformation from well-sourced, authentic information.
-This analysis aims to help people to better make this distinction.
-For example, Horne et al. analyzed the writing styles of fake information versus real news.
-They found that texts which can be characterized as fake news typically features longer headlines, simpler word choices, and greater use of proper nouns and verb phrases\cite{horne2017just}.
-Research has shown that misinformation and authentic information differ in terms of how the former can be created with the intention of triggering emotions such as fear, anxiety, or sympathy\cite{choudhary2021linguistic, zhang2020overview}.
-In order to produce these responses, misinformation creators employ personal, negative, and opinionated styles \cite{bessi2015trend,porat2019content}.
-Source credibility is another notable characteristic of distinguishing between authentic information and misinformation.
-Authentic information is usually shared by highly credible sources: reputable websites, mainstream media outlets, professional news organizations, and official state publications \cite{molina2021fake,zhang2020overview,shin2018diffusion}.
-In contrast, fake news often originates from lower-quality sources designed to generate revenue through advertisements.
-To attract clicks, these stories frequently use unverified quotes, inflammatory narratives, and misleading images. \cite{molina2021fake,shu2017fake}.
-However, not all less reliable sources are perceived as equally untrustworthy.
-People often gravitate toward partisan sources that align with their political ideology, leading to significant variations in news consumption across the political spectrum \cite{faris2017partisanship}.
-This selective consumption reinforces trust in these sources, even when they may be objectively classified as biased or unreliable \cite{mummolo2016news, pennycook2019fighting}.
-Finally, compared to authentic news, misinformation tends to develop in line with a broad dynamic pattern.
-Shin et al. traced the life-cycle of 17 high-profile political rumors on Twitter over a 13 month period and found that false rumors tend to reemerge, become more intense and extreme over time\cite{shin2018diffusion}.
-In combination with the "illusion of truth effect" (i.e., the more often people see information, the more likely they are to trust it), it makes people more likely to believe increasingly extreme misinformation, thus making it harder to debunk\cite{silva2017informative,yousif2019illusion}.
+Studies have sought to identify the key characteristics that distinguish misinformation from well-sourced, authentic information.
+One work analyzed the writing styles of fake information versus real news.
+They found that texts which can be characterized as fake news typically feature longer headlines, simpler word choices, and greater use of proper nouns and verb phrases\cite{horne2017just}.
+Misinformation and authentic information appear to differ in how the former can be created with the intention of triggering emotions such as fear, anxiety, or sympathy\cite{choudhary2021linguistic} using opinionated wording \cite{porat2019content}.
+Source credibility also differ between authentic information and misinformation.
+Authentic information is shared by credible sources: reputable websites, mainstream media outlets, professional news organizations, and official publications \cite{zhang2020overview}.
+In contrast, fake news often originates from sources designed to generate revenue.
+To attract clicks, these stories use unverified quotes, inflammatory narratives, and misleading images \cite{molina2021fake}.